Canop/hu.js/readme.md

 ## def

-`def` creates a SVG node, adds it to the `defs` element of the closest element of type `svg`, and gives it an automatically generated id.
+`def` creates an SVG node, adds it to the `defs` element of the closest element of type `svg`, and gives it an automatically generated id.

 This is useful for shared resources like gradients.